Review of the Cambridge English Pronouncing Dictionary (16th edition)

 An important question about any pronunciation dictionary is "Whose pronunciation is represented?".
 The EPD answers this question in its well-written introduction.

-- For American English, the model is "Network English" — the accent of professional voices on news and information programs on American national TV networks (such as CNN, ABC, NBC, CBS or FOX).
+- For American English, the EPD follows the accent of professional voices on news and information programs on American national TV networks (such as CNN, ABC, NBC, CBS or FOX).
+This model is called “Network English” (why not “General American”?).

-We like the definition of the pronunciation models.
-Almost all speakers of English watch TV, therefore the "TV accents" are very understandable.
-They are also easiest to learn, because television networks like BBC World or CNN International are widely available and the sound quality on TV is excellent.
+This definition of pronunciation models makes a lot of sense.
+Almost all speakers of English watch TV, therefore the “TV accents” are very understandable.
+They are also the easiest to learn, because television networks like BBC World or CNN International are widely available and the sound quality on TV is excellent.

 The introduction